msosnik/JS-lab4/README.md

 JavaScript course at AGH lab 4

 ## Overview
-This project contains node.js server/console application.
+This project contains node.js server and console applications.
 It shows file read/write in sync and async way

-## Packages and Tools
+## Required Packages and Tools
 To run the project in VS Code, you will need following packages:
 - fs-extra